samsaraswheel/samsaraswheel.github.io/README.md

 |---|---|
 | I like [tables](https://help.github.com/en/github/writing-on-github/organizing-information-with-tables) | spaces before and after text |

-How to include links.
+How to include links. [for text] (for link).
 I am using this [guide](https://dannguyen.github.io/github-for-portfolios/index.html) for setting up github pages.

 Will put this in the wiki eventually when it becomes memorised...